Dyson V11 Torque Drive vs. Outsize

 The lighter body, smaller dustbin, and battery make it less tiring.
 Don’t get me wrong.
 It’s still a heavy cord-free vacuum at 6.68 pounds and over 4 pounds at the handle.

-However, it feels much lighter than the gargantuan Outsize, especially if you need to clean vertical areas.
+However, it feels much lighter than the gargantuan Outsize, especially when cleaning vertical areas.

 Related: Dyson V10 vs. V11 Comparison

 The Torque Drive’s high airflow and agitation make it an excellent option for deep cleaning carpets.
-Unlike other brands that can only do it for short stretches, this model can clean embedded stuff for nearly 20 minutes since it picks up 99.97% even in the middle setting.
+Unlike other brands that can only do it for short stretches, this model can clean embedded dirt for nearly 20 minutes, as it picks up 99.97% of particles, even on the middle setting.

 Dyson Outsize: Upright Without a Cord